Canceled Ford Plant Adds To Mexico's Economic Frustrations

 The U.S. And Mexico In A Trump Administration

-Gustavo Puente Orozco, San Luis Potosi's Secretary of Economic Development, says the news, while not totally unexpected, came as a shock.
-Donald Trump began putting a lot of pressure on Ford to pull out of Mexico during the campaign, but Puente says Ford officials in Mexico kept assuring him the project was moving forward, and he says that all the construction kept going.
+Gustavo Puente Orozco, San Luis Potosi's secretary of economic development, says the news, while not totally unexpected, came as a shock.
+Donald Trump began putting a lot of pressure on Ford to pull out of Mexico during the campaign, but Puente says Ford officials in Mexico kept assuring him the project was moving forward, and he says construction kept going.

-Ford says it was market forces that prompted them to cancel the Mexico plant — small cars, like the Ford Focus that was to be built here, just haven't been selling well, especially with low gas prices.
+Ford says market forces prompted it to cancel the Mexico plant — small cars, like the Ford Focus that was to be built there, just haven't been selling well, especially with low gas prices.

 In Mexico, Why Gas Prices Are Up And The Peso Is Down